Brian Bell: Early life

 During his first year in high school, Bell had to switch schools; "I was zoned to go to county school and my mom taught in the city, which meant I could go to a more privileged school.
 In doing that, I was surrounded by snobs'.
 'I was kind of finding myself at the time, so I decided to go to the school I was zoned for."
 During this time, Bell had a job delivering pizzas in the Knoxville area at Stefano's Pizza.
-He worked with Blair and Todd Mitchell (who he introduced to Queensryche's music).
+He worked with Jason Bales and Blair and Todd Mitchell (who he introduced to Queensryche's music).
 He worked and started playing in a band with school friends, Tim and Glenn Maloof, named Blooshroom, which Bell described as "Pink Floyd-meets-The Stooges."